YPSI-SAS/centctl/README.md

       version: "VERSION"
   ```
   - Define differents proxies for each server which used it like below.
 </br>It is possible to have servers without a proxy like the NAMESERVER2 below.
+It is possible to have servers without httpProxy or without httpsProxy, for this case leave the field not use blank.
-* `URLProxy` it's the url at use for access to your proxy.
+* `URLProxy` it's the ipAddress and port at use for access to your http proxy.
+Its format is **IPAddress:Port**
+* `URLSProxy` it's the ipAddress and port at use for access to your https proxy.
 Its format is **IPAddress:Port**
 * `USERNAME` it's the user that you use for connection at the proxy (If you don't use it, leave the field blank )
 * `PASSWORD` it's the password that you use for connection at the proxy (If you don't use it, leave the field blank )